p0-security/iam-privilege-catalog/README.md

 This catalog is broken into two main components:

-1. A catalog of general privilege vulnerabilities, with assigned risk ratings
+1. A catalog of general privilege risks, with assigned risk ratings
 2. A catalog of privileges in IAM systems, with details on potential abuses and scopes of impact